chlewey/dataapi/README.md

 	A creation is a PUT request in which the resource is not existent and the body is a JSON stream with the following compulsory fields:

-	 a) name,	full UTF-8 name of the resource
+	 1. name,	full UTF-8 name of the resource
-	 b) group,	ASCII name of the group
+	 2. group,	ASCII name of the group
-	 c) passwd,	a UTF-8 string with the resource password. and the following optional fields
+	 3. passwd,	a UTF-8 string with the resource password.

+	and the following optional fields

-	 d) user,	a username of a user with writing privileges to the resource
+	 4. user,	a username of a user with writing privileges to the resource
-	 e) upasswd,	the password of that user
+	 5. upasswd,	the password of that user
-	 f) modify,	set to boolean True
+	 6. modify,	set to boolean True

 	(Note that if HTTP or "get" authentication is provided for the same name as the resource, the user/upasswd are compulsory.)